SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

             field in the first step.
 This field specifies which secrets should be available in the first step.
             The steps are then doing:

-            1. The first step call the [envsubst](https://www.baeldung.com/linux/envsubst-command) command which is a general Linux command that replaces environment variables in a file.
+            1. The first step calls the [envsubst](https://www.baeldung.com/linux/envsubst-command) command which is a general Linux command that replaces environment variables in a file.
 In this case, it replaces the `$WANDB_API_KEY` with the actual value of the secret.
 We then save the file as `config.yaml.tmp` and rename it back to `config.yaml`.